locustbaby/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 Now Tyk Dashboard and Tyk MDCB should be accessible through service `dashboard-svc-tyk-cp-tyk-dashboard` at port `3000` and `mdcb-svc-tyk-cp-tyk-mdcb` at port `9091` respectively.
 You can login to Dashboard using the admin email and password to start managing APIs.

 You can use the MDCB connection details included in the installation output, to install the [MDCB Data Plane]({{<ref "tyk-multi-data-centre/setup-worker-data-centres">}}).

-For the complete installation guide and configuration options, please see [Tyk Control Plane Helm Chart]({{<ref "product-stack/tyk-charts/tyk-control-plane-chart">}}).

 ## Configuration
 If you install MDCB component with package, modify your `/opt/tyk-sink/tyk_sink.conf` file as follows: